MicrosoftDocs/power-platform/power-platform/sap/guides/set-up-microsoft-entra-id-with-certificates.md

 > [!NOTE]
 > Now wait 2 minutes to ensure cached connections to SAP have expired..
 Then retest the connection.
 If not, you may run into the `No suitable SAP user found for X.509-client certificate` error.

-## Add the Users Intermediate Certificate to SAP
+## Add a user intermediate certificate to SAP

 Open t-code `STRUST` and double click on
 In `STRUST` add the public certificate users.cert.pem file to the box.